Domanjiri/colour-reduced-slack-workspace/README.md

 # Colour-reduced Slack workspace

-This code should be imported into a `userscript manager` extension (Have been tested with Tampermonkey on Mozilla Firefox and Google Chrome).
+This code should be imported into a `userscript manager` extension (Has been tested with Tampermonkey on Mozilla Firefox and Google Chrome).

 # License